-12We compute this measure for industry only and disregard construction, distributive trades and services mostly because of the high number of missing values in the latter sectors.
+12 We compute this measure for industry only and disregard construction, distributive trades and services mostly because of the high number of missing values in the latter sectors.
 Moreover, traded goods are heavily concentrated in industry.

-13The model implies that a country is keener on union membership if it has more workers in union industries with net exports to the union.
-Given that in reality we cannot distinguish between union and aversion to the union net of size effects, which are instead captured separately by GDP, and other price effects.
+13 The model implies that a country is keener on union membership if it has more workers in union industries with net exports to the union.
+Given that in reality we cannot distinguish between union and global industries, and that EU countries trade predominantly with each other, we compute exposure to EU import competition across all industries.

-Figure 5: Employment share exposed to import competition from the EU.
+Fig. 5.
+Employment share exposed to import competition from the European Union.
 Source: Eurostat SBS.